Incompressible flow: Derivation

 The partial derivative of the density with respect to time need not vanish to ensure incompressible flow.
 When we speak of the partial derivative of the density with respect to time, we refer to this rate of change within a control volume of fixed position.
 By letting the partial time derivative of the density be non-zero, we are not restricting ourselves to incompressible fluids, because the density can change as observed from a fixed position as fluid flows through the control volume.
-This approach maintains generality, and not requiring that the partial time derivative of the density vanish illustrates that compressible fluids can still undergo incompressible flow.
+This approach maintains generality, and not requiring that the partial time derivative of the density vanish illustrates that incompressible fluids can still undergo compressible flow.
 What interests us is the change in density of a control volume that moves along with the flow velocity, u.
 The flux is related to the flow velocity through the following function:

 So that the conservation of mass implies that:

 The previous relation (where we have used the appropriate product rule) is known as the continuity equation.
 Now, we need the following relation about the total derivative of the density (where we apply the chain rule):

 So if we choose a control volume that is moving at the same rate as the fluid (i.e. (dx/dt, dy/dt, dz/dt) = u), then this expression simplifies to the material derivative:

 And so using the continuity equation derived above, we see that:

 A change in the density over time would imply that the fluid had either compressed or expanded (or that the mass contained in our constant volume, dV, had changed), which we have prohibited.
 We must then require that the material derivative of the density vanishes, and equivalently (for non-zero density) so must the divergence of the flow velocity:

 And so beginning with the conservation of mass and the constraint that the density within a moving volume of fluid remains constant, it has been shown that an equivalent condition required for incompressible flow is that the divergence of the flow velocity vanishes.